eksith/Zine/README.md

 Zine requires minimal resources and no database.
 Backing up is a matter
 of copying the storage directory.
 There are no special functionality
-required besides what already comes budled with PHP.
+required besides what already comes bundled with PHP.

 ## Requirements